realworldocaml/book/en/02-guided-tour.md

 ## OCaml as a calculator

-Let's spin up the toplevel and open the `Core.Std` module to get access to Core's libraries.
-Don't forget to open `Core.Std`, since without it, many of the examples below will fail.
+Let's spin up the toplevel.
+Throughout the book we're going to use Core, a more full-featured and capable replacement for OCaml's standard library.
+Accordingly, we'll start by opening the `Core.Std` module to get access to Core's libraries.
+If you don't open `Core.Std` many of the examples below will fail.

 ```ocaml
 $ utop